 India’s Heavy Industries on the Verge of a Solar Transformation

-You are currently viewing India’s Heavy Industries on the Verge of a Solar Transformation
+Artistic representation for India's Heavy Industries on the Verge of a Solar Transformation

 India’s heavy industries, including steel, cement, and aluminium, are on the brink of a transformative shift, with solar energy poised to offer significant cost reductions and help align manufacturing with sustainability goals.